camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ### Configure a datasource

-Camunda Platform uses one or multiple process engines which must be connected to a datasource.
+Camunda uses one or multiple process engines which must be connected to a datasource.
 To configure a datasource in WebSphere Liberty, you need to perform the following:

 1. Add a JDBC driver library to the `$SERVER_CONFIG_DIR/lib` folder.
-1. Add the `jdbc-4.2` and `jndi-1.0` Liberty features to the `server.xml`.
+2. Add the `jdbc-4.2` and `jndi-1.0` Liberty features to the `server.xml`.
-1. Define a JDBC shared library in the `server.xml`.
+3. Define a JDBC shared library in the `server.xml`.
-1. Configure a datasource element in the `server.xml`.
+4. Configure a datasource element in the `server.xml`.
-1. Set a JNDI name for the datasource element in the `server.xml`.
+5. Set a JNDI name for the datasource element in the `server.xml`.

 For example, to use an DB2 database as the datasource, you should first place the DB2 JDBC driver `.jar` archive in `$SERVER_CONFIG_DIR/lib`.
 Next, you should add the following to the `server.xml` file: